Deekshasuresh009/Browser-Analyzer/README.md

 ## 📖 Overview

 Browser Analyzer is a web-based security tool designed to inspect website URLs and provide a privacy and security assessment.
-It helps users recognize suspicious websites by checking various URL characteristics and displaying an easy-to-understand risk analysis.
+It helps users recognize suspicious websites by checking various URL characteristics and displaying an easy to understand risk analysis.

 ---